bazukas/obs-linuxbrowser/README.md

 ## Building CEF

-* Download CEF minimal or standard binary release from http://opensource.spotify.com/cefbuilds/index.html
+* Download CEF minimal or standard binary release from http://opensource.spotify.com/cefbuilds/index.html [2]
 * Extract and cd into folder
 * Run `cmake ./ && make libcef_dll_wrapper`

+[2] Due to unknown reasons certain CEF versions do not work properly with OBS-Studio.
+See issue [#63](https://github.com/bazukas/obs-linuxbrowser/issues/63) for a list of versions which have been confirmed to be working and to track progress on this issue.

 ## Building Plugin